History of Peizhui – Most Exquisite Hanfu Ornament

 double carp pattern Peizhui

-Moreover, in the Song Dynasty, good folk masters were sometimes summoned to work in the palace, which was a golden sign for the masters – not only to prove their craftsmanship, but also to bring back the “royal style” that was at the forefront of fashion.
+Moreover, in the Song Dynasty, folk masters were sometimes summoned to work in the palace, which was a golden sign for the masters – not only to prove their craftsmanship, but also to bring back the “royal style” that was at the forefront of fashion.
 This “royal style” tends to become popular very quickly, therefore, the Song Dynasty Peizhui did not have a distinctive hierarchy in their patterns, and the royal women's Peizhui were often imitated by folk.

 History of Peizhui - Most Exquisite Hanfu Ornament-9